 Lindamood-Bell mentors, consultants, center directors, project directors, the corporate Instruction Support Team, the Director of Instruction, and the authors of the programs all oversee our instruction.

 Lindamood-Bell teaches children and adults reading and comprehension.
-For nearly 30 years, our intensive, research-validated instruction has been used in Lindamood-Bell Learning Centers to strengthen the sensory-cognitive functions needed for reading and comprehension.
+For over 35 years, our intensive, evidence-based instruction has been used in Lindamood-Bell Learning Centers to strengthen the sensory-cognitive functions needed for reading and comprehension.

-Our philosophy has always been that all individuals can be taught to read and comprehend.
+Our philosophy has always been that all individuals can be taught to read and comprehend to their potential.
 Our sensory-cognitive instruction has proven successful for individuals with learning challenges, including dyslexia, ADHD, and autism.

 Our instruction is based on a theory of cognition—reading and comprehension are cognitive acts—and can address the global needs of learners.

-Pat & Charles Lindamood publish the LAC Test
+Pat & Charles Lindamood publish the Lindamood Auditory Conceptualization (LAC) Test.

-Lindamood-Bell Learning Processes is founded, Nanci Bell publishes VV
+Lindamood-Bell Learning Processes is founded; Nanci Bell publishes Visualizing and Verbalizing.

-1st Learning Center outside of San Luis Obispo opens in Sacramento, CA, Lindamood-Bell partners with Motorola® for a workplace literacy project
+First Learning Center outside of San Luis Obispo opens in Sacramento, CA; Lindamood-Bell partners with Motorola for a workplace literacy project.

-1st Lindamood-Bell International Conference is held in Shell Beach, California, 1st Seasonal Learning Center opens in Fairbanks, Alaska
+First Lindamood-Bell International Conference is held in Shell Beach, California; 1st Seasonal Learning Center opens in Fairbanks, Alaska.

-Pat Lindamood and daughter Phyllis revise the ADD program, publish Lindamood Phoneme Sequencing program (LiPS)
+Pat Lindamood and daughter Phyllis revise the ADD program and publish Lindamood Phoneme Sequencing program (LiPS).